AmitDeo/video-summarizer/README.md

 5. Open the webapp powered by streamlit on http://localhost:8000 .
 6. Upload the video.
 Make sure it’s less than 100mb.
-7. You will see progress spinner until you see the download for summarized video
+7. You will see progress bar until you see the download for summarized video

 ## DATASET